HOW TO HIRE A TRANSLATOR: 5 FACTORS TO CONSIDER TO FIND YOUR PERFECT MATCH IN A TRANSLATOR

 1. IDENTIFY YOUR GOALS

-Before you even start with searching for a translator, it is important that you define the goals for your translation project.
+Before you even start searching for a translator, you must define the goals for your translation project.
 Once you identify your goals, it will be easier for you to find a translator.

 Some typical goals may include: